typesense/showcase-natural-language-search-restaurants/README.md

 npm run index:typesense
 ```

-Create a natural language search model, this script is also used to update the model's `system_prompt`
+Create a natural language search model, this script is also used to update the model's `system_prompt`.

 ```shell
 npm run createModel:typesense